dashpay/docs/introduction/features.rst

 The X11 algorithm uses multiple rounds of 11 different hashes (blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd, echo), thus making it one of the safest and more sophisticated cryptographic hashes in use by modern cryptocurrencies.

-The name X11 is not related to the open source GUI server that provides a graphical interface to Unix/Linux users.
+The name X11 is not related to the open source X11 windowing system common on UNIX-like operating systems.

 Advantages of X11
 -----------------